ykageyama-mondo/timesheeteer/README.md

 ## Features

 - [x] Auto fill timesheet
-- [ ] Ability to set presets
+- [x] Ability to set presets
+- [x] Store presets in local storage
-- [ ] Ability to add multiple records
+- [x] Ability to add multiple records
-- [ ] Ability to add multiple days
+- [x] Ability to add multiple days
 - [ ] Ability to add multiple weeks
-- [ ] Store presets in local storage
+- [ ] Ability to import and export presets to JSON files
+- [ ] Ability to abort a fill operation